-The duration (a weighted-average sensitivity measure) of plan going concern liabilities is 16.2 years and 11.8 years respectively for the University of Toronto and OISE pension plans.
-Duration is lengthened due to the plans' automatic inflation protection, which increases benefit payments over time.
+The duration (a weighted-average measure of interest rate sensitivity) of plan going concern liabilities is 16.1 years.
+Duration is lengthened due to the plan's automatic inflation protection, which increases benefit payments over time.
 The long duration of liabilities is indicative of a long-term investment horizon for the assets.

-Going concern liabilities are inflation linked before retirement (based on the final average salary nature of the plan formula) and after retirement (based on the indexing of pension benefits by 75% of the increase in CPI).
+Going concern liabilities are inflation linked before retirement (based on the final average salary nature of the plan formula) and after retirement (based on the indexing of pension benefits as noted on the previous page).
 Therefore, the focus is on real investment returns over the long term.
 Short term nominal market interest rates will impact solvency liabilities (which exclude the value of the plan indexation provision) which in turn can impact cash contributions given the shorter amortization periods associated with solvency deficits.